jantomec/SwiftAlgebra/Sources/SwiftAlgebra/SwiftAlgebra.docc/GettingStarted.md

 ### Transpose

 Transpose is an operation on a matrix which effectively substitutes rows and columns.
-In Swift Linear Algebra it can be accessed through a property ``Matrix/T``.
+In Swift Algebra it can be accessed through a property ``Matrix/T``.
 ```swift
 print(A.T)
 // Prints "[[2.5, 0], [2.5, 0], [3, 1]]"